charliewolf/pynder/README.rst

     session.matches() # get users you have already been matched with session.update_location(LAT, LON) # updates latitude and longitude for your profile session.profile  # your profile.
-If you update its attributes they will be updated on Tinder. users = session.nearby_users() # returns a list of users nearby
+If you update its attributes they will be updated on Tinder. users = session.nearby_users() # returns a iterable of users nearby

-When you run nearby_users you will receive a list of `Hopeful` objects.
+When you run nearby_users you will receive a iterable of `Hopeful` objects.
 These have the following properties: ::

     user = users[0]